 The box score showed Huffman going 2-for-3 and scoring one run that afternoon, a promising start for his professional career.
 According to the game account published in the Cleveland Plain Dealer, Bennie, batting for right-hander Tommy Thomas in the top of the fifth inning, banged a double into the right field corner.
 After an infield out, Huffman scored on a base hit by Ethan Allen.
 In the sixth Bennie lined a shot between first and second base.
 Hal Trosky, Cleveland's slugging first sacker, made a good play on the ball and tossed it to Johnny Allen, covering first, for the out.
 Finally, in the eighth, Bennie singled into the right field corner, but was out when Bill Knickerbocker, the next hitter, bounced into a force play at second.

 Except for a pinch-hitting appearance in Detroit on April 28, Huffman did not get into another game until May 10, when he started at home in Sportsman's Park against the Washington Nationals.
 Led by rookie right-hander Julio Bonetti, the Browns topped the Nats, 6-3.
 St. Louis had the contest sewed up until Bonetti tired and allowed the visitors to score three runs in the ninth inning.
-Huffman singled in four trips, but didn't figure the Browns' scoring.
-Four days later the rookie from Bridgewater College went 2-for-3 and scored a run in a 6-5 loss to the Detroit Tigers.
-The next day, May 15, Bennie singled and doubled in three trips against the Tigers, driving in one run and scoring another as the Browns won, 11-5.
-In the series finale, he collected a single as Detroit and rookie right-hander Roxie Lawson held on for a 6-5 victory.
+Huffman doubled in four trips, but didn't figure in the Browns' scoring.
+Four days later the rookie from Bridgewater College went 2-for-3 and scored a run in a 6-5 win over the Detroit Tigers.
+The next day, May 15, Bennie singled and doubled in three trips against the Tigers, driving in two runs and scoring another as the Browns won, 11-5.
+In the series finale, he collected a single as Detroit and right-hander Roxie Lawson held on for a 5-4 victory.

-Huffman got into two more games in May, but he was hitless in three trips in both contests.
+Huffman got into six more games in May, but going 1-for-14 in those contests.
 Hemsley, a veteran receiver, continued to play well behind the plate, although his hitting tailed off by June.
 A .262 career hitter, Rollie batted just .222 with three homers and 28 RBIs while catching 94 games in 1937.
 As Hemsley racked up more hitless games, Huffman continued his solid batting, especially as the weather got warmer.
-For example, when the Browns lost to the Boston Red Sox, 6-5, in the first game of a double-header on June 6, Huffman singled twice in four at-bats, stole a base, and scored a run.
+For example, when the Browns lost to the Boston Red Sox, 6-5, in the first game of a double-header on June 6, Huffman singled twice in four at-bats, stole a base, and scored two runs.
 In the nightcap Hemsley was 0-for-4 as Julio Bonetti scattered eight hits and pitched the Browns to a 3-2 victory.
 The next day Bennie added a single and scored a run as St. Louis right-hander Oral Hildebrand won, 9-6.

-On June 10 against Washington, Huffman drilled a bases-loaded double in the sixth inning to lift the Browns and southpaw Russ Van Atta to a 6-3 triumph.
+On June 10 against Washington, Huffman drilled a bases-loaded double in the fourth inning to lift the Browns and southpaw Russ Van Atta to a 6-3 triumph.
 As June unfolded, it seemed that the better Huffman batted, the worse Hemsley hit.
 One of Bennie's biggest days came in Washington on Sunday, June 20, when a caravan of car-pooling fans, estimated at 1,500, traveled up from Virginia's Shenandoah Valley to honor the local hero.
-The Browns defeated the Nationals, 5-3, as Huffman singled, doubled, and scored a run, much to the delight of the Virginia fans.
+The Browns lost to the Nationals, 5-3, but Huffman singled, doubled, and scored a run.

 Meanwhile, "Rollicking Rollie," as writers sometimes called Hemsley, who was well known as a drinker and a carouser (he defeated his problem in 1939 with the help of Alcoholics Anonymous), ran into a conflict with Rogers Hornsby, himself a difficult personality and known to be hard-nosed in his treatment of players.